mojomojo1/bootkon/CONTRIBUTING.md

 ```

 And <walkthrough-editor-open-file filePath="vars.local.sh">edit it</walkthrough-editor-open-file>.
 It also runs on Argolis (for Google employees).

-Also add the following line at the bottom of your `vars.local.sh`.
+The last line in `vars.local.sh` lets you reload the tutorial using the `r` command:

 ```bash
 alias r='cloudshell launch-tutorial -d TUTORIAL.md'